Skip to content

 TypeScript Declarations

-Bunup automatically generates TypeScript declaration files (.d.ts, .d.mts, or .d.cts depending on your output format) for your library, making it fully type-safe for consumers.
+Bunup automatically generates TypeScript declaration files (.d.ts, .d.mts, or .d.cts) for your library based on your output format, with advanced features like declaration splitting.

 json